 Two permits are required for the Ghorepani Poon Hill Trek:

-Both can be obtained from the Tourism Office in Pokhara.
-Trekkers must bring two passport-sized photos and provide passport details.
+Both permits can be obtained from the Tourism Office in Pokhara.
+Trekkers should carry passport details and the required passport-sized photographs when applying.

 Travel Experience